aws-samples/aws-draco/README.md

 ## Transit Copy

 There are several issues with snapshots, their creation and copying:
+* Snapshots encrypted with the default CMK cannot be shared.
+This means a temporary transit copy has to be made.
+* Copying unencrypted RDS Cluster snapshots with encryption is not supported, so these will be copied across and stored as-is in plaintext.
-* EBS Volume snapshots don't inherit the tags of the underlying volume.
-DRACO copies the tags from the original volume into the snapshot.
+* EBS Volume snapshots don't inherit the tags of the underlying volume so DRACO copies the tags from the original volume and merges them with those of the snapshot.
-* RDS Database snapshots can be set to inherit the tags of the underlying database
+* RDS Database snapshots can be set to inherit the tags of the underlying database so the above isn't necessary for them.
-* You can't share snapshots encrypted with the default CMK.
-* ...
-Because of this an intermediate or _transit_ copy is made.

 The transit copy is encrypted with a fixed KMS key which is shared with the DR account.
 This allows the DR account to copy the encrypted transit snapshots to the DR (or _target_) copy which is encrypted with an individual key per sourcename.
-These keys are dynamically allocated when the DR copy is made and used for all subsequent snapshots.
-A list of them is kept in the Draco Regional S3 bucket under the prefix `keys/<sourcename>`.
+These keys are dynamically allocated when the DR copy is made and are identified by an alias name of `alias/DRACO-<sourcename>`.
+As best practice Automatic Rotation is enabled.
+They are used for all subsequent snapshots of the source.

-Note that copying unencrypted RDS cluster snapshots with encryption is not supported, so these will be copied across and stored as-is.

 ## Costs